ifm/ifm3d/doc/sphinx/content/installation_instructions/install_windows_binary.md

 ## Install using the ifm3d installer

-**Note** :if you are using O3D/O3X device plese use ifm3d-v0.20.3, There is no binary package support for ifm3d-v0.20.3, we request you to follow follow these [instructions](https://github.com/ifm/ifm3d/blob/legacy/doc/windows.md) to build from source.
+**Note** :if you are using O3D/O3X device please use ifm3d-v0.20.3, there is no binary package support for ifm3d-v0.20.3, we request you to follow follow these [instructions](https://github.com/ifm/ifm3d/blob/legacy/doc/windows.md) to build from source.

 The instructions below show how to install the ifm3d library for c++ development and usage of the command line interface.
 We also provide a python package `ifm3dpy`, see details [here](ifm3d/doc/sphinx/content/installation_instructions/install_py:Python%20installation).